CategoryTchibo Coffee Blog

 4) Espresso is used as a base for specialty coffee

 An espresso can be blended with milk (or a milk alternative) to create specialty milk-based coffee such as a flat white, latte, cappuccino etc. A cappuccino for example, is created by adding foamed milk on top of a single or double-shot espresso.

 4) The ‘crema’ is indicative of the freshness of the coffee beans

 The crema is a creamy brown, airy liquid that is extracted with the espresso and sits on top of the drink as a fine layer.
 In a "fresh" espresso, the crema will last for as long as 3-5 minutes before dispersing.

 6) A single-shot espresso requires approximately 42 coffee beans.

 While there are undoubtably several different factors at play, a typical espresso shot can be considered to have been extracted from approximately 42 coffee beans

 7) The fat content in espresso is higher than filtered coffee

-Espresso as 2.5% fat while there is only 0.6% fat in filtered coffee.
-This is from the natural oils found in the bean.
+An espresso shot contains approximately 2.5% fat while there is only 0.6% fat in filtered coffee.
+This is derived from the natural oils contained in the coffee beans.